GoogleCloudPlatform/dataflux-pytorch/README.md

 ```

 ### Examples
 Please checkout the `demo` directory for a complete set of examples, which includes a [simple starter Jupyter Notebook (hosted by Google Colab)](demo/simple-walkthrough/Getting%20Started%20with%20Dataflux%20Dataset%20for%20PyTorch%20with%20Google%20Cloud%20Storage.ipynb) and an [end-to-end image segmentation training workload walkthrough](demo/image-segmentation/README.md).
-Those examples will help you understand how the Dataflux Dataset for PyTorch works and how you can integrate it into your own workload.
+Those examples will help you understand how the Accelerated Dataloader for PyTorch works and how you can integrate it into your own workload.

 #### Sample Examples
 Before getting started, please make sure you have installed the library and configured authentication following the instructions above.

 ##### Data Loading
-Both Dataflux map-style and iterable-style datasets for PyTorch can be constructed by specifying the project name, bucket name and an optional prefix.
+Both map-style and iterable-style datasets for PyTorch can be constructed by specifying the project name, bucket name and an optional prefix.
 ```python
 from dataflux_pytorch import dataflux_mapstyle_dataset